lightning/bolts/02-peer-protocol.md

 message.

-This message also implicitly serves as an acknowledgement of receipt of the `commitment_signed`, so it's a logical time for the `commitment_signed` sender to apply to its own commitment, any pending updates it sent before that `commitment_signed`.
+This message also implicitly serves as an acknowledgment of receipt of the `commitment_signed`, so it's a logical time for the `commitment_signed` sender to apply to its own commitment, any pending updates it sent before that `commitment_signed`.